red-machine-games/goblin-base-server-bootstrap/README.md

 ## Cloud functions

-All cloud functions are stored at `cloudFunctions` directory of repository.
-You can put your own - they will be catched up automatically.
+All cloud functions are stored at `cloudFunctions` directory of the repository.
+You can put your own - they will be caught up automatically.
 Don't make subdirectories - or just modify `index.js` code to scan subdirectories too.

 ### Use this repository as a starting point to discover Goblin Tech stack